 A boiler, contrastingly, can heat water that is used to warm the home and give you hot water.
 A particular type of boiler can heat the water until it turns into steam.
 The steam can heat the water for the home but can also be circulated throughout the home and give warmth through radiators.
 A boiler can also heat the air in a forced air heating system, or heat the floor in a radiant heating system.
 Boilers are very flexible heating systems that supply great comfort during the cold season.
 Updated boilers are also very energy efficient.

 Need help deciding which water heating system is ideal for your home?
-Call Komfort Air in Mint Hill today and we’ll come out and provide you a free in-home estimate.
+Call Komfort Air in Charlotte today and we’ll come out and provide you a free in-home estimate.